ThaisCooke/DannysDiner/README.md

   QUESTION 6:
-  Which item was purchased first by the customer after they became a member
+  Which item was purchased first by the customer after they became a member?

         Answer: